JenniferGoijman/classic-netflex/README.md

 This was my fifth coding Bootcamp project: a videoclub.

-It was made with Angular, TypeScript, Bootstrap, NodeJS, ExpressJS & MySQL.
+It was made with Angular, TypeScript, Material, NodeJS, ExpressJS & MySQL.

 ## Views